 Tattooing Establishments

-Prior to construction/remodeling of a tattooing facility, plans must be submitted to this department to scale with the location of all equipment, wall/divider placement, hand sinks, bathrooms and floor, walls, and ceiling finishes.
-Please note, that the facility shall meet all the Rules Governing the Sanitation of Tattoo Establishment, hereinafter referred to as 15A NCAC 18A section .2600.
-A plan review fee is also required along with contact sheet.
+Prior to construction/remodeling of a tattooing facility, plans must be submitted to scale with the locations of all equipment, walls/dividers, hand sinks, bathrooms, and floor, walls, and ceiling finishes.
+All facilities must meet all the Rules Governing the Sanitation of Tattoo Establishment, hereinafter referred to as 15A NCAC 18A section .2600.
+A plan review fee is also required.

-It is the responsibility of the owner or operator to meet all building codes, zoning ordinances, fire, tax and other laws, rules and ordinances applicable to the food service operation.
-Nothing in these rules shall be interpreted to exempt any tattoo operation from the rules or ordinances of other agencies.
+It is the responsibility of the owner or operator to meet all applicable building codes, zoning ordinances, fire, tax and other laws, rules and ordinances.

 The facility must be either hooked up to a public water system or well water.
 If the facility is connected to well water, then a water sample must be taken prior to opening.
 Sewage shall be disposed of into either a proper onsite sewage system or public waste water system.
 If the facility has an onsite sewage system, a tank check is required to ensure that the existing system is sized properly.